Flag of Canada

 In Canada, this research & development investment supports several initiatives:

-• BASF globally driven and locally tailored breeding programs in InVigor® hybrid canola and hybrid wheat, which are focused on developing and delivering value-added traits and leading hybrids to Canadian growers
+• BASF globally driven and locally tailored breeding programs in InVigor® hybrid canola, which are focused on developing and delivering value-added traits and leading hybrids to Canadian growers

 • BASF partnerships with public breeding organizations like the Crop Development Center (CDC) in Saskatoon, Saskatchewan.
 BASF invests a portion of the sales of Clearfield herbicides into the CDC’s lentil and wheat breeding programs and has actively supported their breeding facilities through direct investment